CoreCrafted-Network/server-docs/rules.rst

 2. Do not use hacked clients.
 Any player found using hacked client will be given punishment according to the degree of violation

     a.
-Even there are no actual action on hacking, if the player state that hacks will be used , that player will also be banned in order to protect other player's benefit.​
+Even there is no actual action on hacking, if the player state that hacks will be used , that player will also be banned in order to protect other player's benefit.​

 3. No spamming / repeatedly asking the same content
 4. Please respect other players and do not use foul language to curse other players